-Use a proven mindfulness-based technique of imagery to cope with quarantine.
+Use a proven mindfulness-based technique of imagery to cope with quarantine and promote healing.

 Find out how to use one of the Elliott and Brown's 3 pillars of healing attachment to cope during this society-wide emotional hotbox.
 Using the first pillar of the three pillars of healing attachment, using the imaginings of your mind to leverage security, David explains how this practice can be beneficial during a time where we're looking for connection to regulate and heal.

 We are pleased to bring Dr. Elliott back for a second interview.
 We were so enamored with his co-authored book Attachment Disturbances in Adults: Treatment for Comprehensive Repair, that we stayed connected and are now working together on an exciting new project to bring this empirically-validated work with trauma to more of you.

 Using imagery to help find security and attachment healing during COVID 19 – today’s episode

 Our attachment system is designed to seek proximity especially during threat, danger, and distress.
 So in this time of needed distance from one another our nervous system is being especially challenged.

 For some of us, sheltering in place with others allows us to turn to one another for emotional and physical comfort.
 However there are millions of people across the globe who are sheltering in isolation or in unsafe or unsupportive environments.
 They are missing another persons comforting support and touch.

 David speaks personally from this experience because he is currently sheltering in place alone – that is, away from his family – so his advice is coming from a place of knowing.

 Elliott and his colleagues have developed a model for the treatment of early attachment and healing called the 3 pillars model discussed in detail in episode 34.
 In today's episode we discuss the tenets of the first pillar – the power of the mind to imagine – the essential elements of connection and security needed for coping during this COVID quarantine crisis.